 - Canberra, Australia

 - Infant, 2017

-Anakin was born 10 weeks premature as a result of his mother contracting influenza while pregnant.
-He now suffers from chronic lung disease.
+Anakin was born 10 weeks premature because his mother had the flu while pregnant.

 Prior to 2017, Amrita had no idea just how dangerous the flu could be for pregnant women, young children, and even healthy adults.
 Although Amrita and her husband had been vaccinated against the flu in 2017, they were told their young daughter did not require a flu vaccine because she was otherwise healthy.
 Amrita and her family now know that it’s important for everyone, including children and their parents, to get their annual flu vaccine.
 She hopes her advocacy efforts will prevent other families from having a similar experience.

 Anakin now suffers from chronic lung disease and is especially vulnerable to respiratory diseases like the flu.
 To help protect her son and other children like him, Amrita created an advocacy organization in Australia called Babykins Hope that aims to educate people about the seriousness of flu and the importance of flu prevention.
 You can visit their Facebook page here.